sagold/json-schema-library/README.md

 - replaced `Core` interface by new `Draft` interface
 - changed export of `Interface` to `Draft`
 - renamed `addSchema` to `addRemoteSchema`
-- changed api of `compileSchema` to have an additional schema-parameter for rootSchema reference
+- changed API of `compileSchema` to have an additional schema-parameter for rootSchema reference
 - changed `compileSchema` and `addRemoteSchema` to work on instance state, instead of global state
 - `addRemoteSchema`, `compileSchema` now requires draft instance as first parameter
 - removed direct export of following functions: `addValidator`, `compileSchema`, `createSchemaOf`, `each`, `eachSchema`, `getChildSchemaSelection`, `getSchema`, `getTemplate`, `isValid`, `step`, `validate`.
 They are still accessible under the draftConfigs of each draft-version